igniteking/igniteking/README.md

-# My name is Zaidan Khan and I'm a Tech-savvy Developer, from India.
+# My name is Micheal Khan and I'm a Tech-savvy Developer, from India.

 ###